 Elite Adventure Tours

-Known as one of California’s most famous drives, the Pacific Coast Highway will surely leave you speechless.
-If the LA sun is out, make sure to take a drive up or down the PCH.
-This stretch of road wraps along the coastline, giving way to beautiful views and even better memories with friends and family.
+Picture this: A wide, open sky, a warm, perfect weekend.
+As you cruise down the Pacific Coast Highway (PCH), you’ll see what all that “California dreamin'” was about.
+Known as one of the state’s most famous drives, the PCH will surely leave you speechless; this stretch of road wraps along the coastline, giving way to beautiful views and even better memories with friends and family.

 Live TV Tapings